IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

 #.
 Click Create Account to save your entries.
 #.
 Go to the Permissions tab on the Options page to give the user
    Contributor, Curator or Admin access to your dataverse.

+**Dataverse Admin Level**

+Navigate to Create User Account from the Options page:

+``Dataverse home page > Options page > Permissions tab > Permissions subtab > Create User link``

+To create an account for a new user in your Dataverse:

+#.
+Complete the account information page.
+    Enter values in all required fields.
+#.
+Click Create Account to save your entries.
+#.
+Go to the Permissions tab on the Options page to give the user
+   Contributor, Curator or Admin access to your dataverse.

+**New User: Network Homepage**

+As a new user, to create an account at the **Dataverse Network homepage**, select "Create Account" at the top-right hand side of the page.

+Complete the required information denoted by the red asterisk and save.

+**New User: Dataverse Level**

+As a new user, to create an account at the **Dataverse level**, select "Create Account" at the top-right hand side of the page.
+Note: For Open Dataverses select "Create Account" in the orange box on the top right hand side of the page labelled: "OPEN DATAVERSE".

+Complete the required information denoted by the red asterisk and save.

 Download Tracking Data
 ======================